 Have a look at the following ideas and work out if any are getting in your way to being happier:

-Everything has to be perfect – if you are a perfectionist, this really is getting in your way.
-For starters, nothing is perfect so you are trying to achieve something that is unattainable.
-For seconds, you are wasting so much time and energy focusing on what’s wrong or what you haven’t done and not enough time recognising what you have achieved.
-Next time you start to give yourself a hard time about doing something ‘perfectly’, stop and give yourself a reality check, ask is this good enough?
-You will notice that often it is, and you can then move onto the next thing instead of going round and round in circles.
+If you’re a perfectionist, this really is getting in your way.
+For starters, nothing is perfect, so you’re trying to achieve something that’s unattainable.
+Secondly, you’re wasting so much time and energy focusing on what’s wrong, or what you haven’t done, and not enough time recognising what you have achieved.
+Next time you start to give yourself a hard time about doing something “perfectly”, stop and give yourself a reality check, ask “is this good enough?”.
+You will notice that it often is, and you can then move onto the next thing instead of going around in circles.

-Finding blame – if you find yourself blaming others or situations as a reaction to things not going right, this will be sabotaging your happiness.
+If you find yourself blaming others or situations as a reaction to things not going right, this will be sabotaging your happiness.
 Instead, how about considering whatever has happened as a learning opportunity?
 Think about it as having a choice over how you react, which in turn will be so much more empowering and open you up to more useful options.

 I hope these thoughts sparked a few ideas to help you find more happiness in your life.
-It would be great to hear your suggestions for happiness saboteurs, leave us a comment below.